t184256/not-ready/text/en/07-entrusted.md

 "You are writing that report, aren't you?" he asked Grip.
 "I am," Grip nodded.
 "Send it to me as is right now.
 And start writing a new one."
 "He can't.
-It's almost dawn," Thalia stated matter-of-factly.
+It's almost sunset," Thalia stated matter-of-factly.
 Grip obliged, hit "Send", heard Dmytro Ivanovich's phone tick.
 "We need to go," she insisted.